burst-apps-team/burst-wiki/the-burst-api.md

 Shuffling Operations
 --------------------

-Coin shuffling can be used to perform mixing of NXT, MS currencies (unless created as non-shuffleable), or AE assets.
+Coin shuffling can be used to perform mixing of BURST, MS currencies (unless created as non-shuffleable), or AE assets.
 Any account can create a new shuffling, specifying the holding to be shuffled, the shuffle amount, number of participants required, and registration deadline.

 ### Get Account Shufflings